IntEL4CoRo/jupyter-ros2/README.md

 #### Enable nvidia GPU and display GUI applications on host machine

-To display GUI applications on your host machine instead of a Xpra virtual display.
+To display GUI applications on your host machine instead of a virtual display.
 Uncomment the following configs in [docker-compose.yml](./docker-compose.yml)

 ```docker-compose